frkl/SOBERT-XVQA-demo/README.md

 # Explainable VQA with SOBERT

-This repository provides source code and data for building a docker container to demo several capabilities of SRI's SOBERT Explainable VQA model.
+This repository provides source code and data for building a docker container to demo several capabilities of the Spatial-Object Attention BERT (SOBERT) Visual Question Answering (VQA) model with BERT and ErrorCam attention maps.

 ## How to use